 you an insight into how people lived in the past, and you can smell the newly baked flatbread and discover what it was like working in the bakery.
 Many Dorotea residents traditionally get together to celebrate Midsummer’s Eve on Kullerbacken.

 If you want to see something different, you must visit the Caravan Museum in central Dorotea by European route 45, opposite the factory where SoliferPolar produces its caravans.
 Here you can see how the caravans have evolved over the decades.
-Polar was established in 1964 and will celebrate its 50th anniversary in 2014.
+Polar was established in 1964 and did celebrate its 50th anniversary in 2014.

 In Dorotea you will find 4 of the 13 works of art which form part of “Art Route Seven Rivers”, which stretches from the east coast to the mountains in the west.
 All works of art are located outdoors and create a unique ambience through the mixture of art with nature.
 The municipality also has several pleasant little handicrafts shops and farm shops which must not be missed.